willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### How can I play SteamVR games in my Windows Mixed Reality immersive headset?

-Install Windows Mixed Reality for SteamVR on your PC and set up SteamVR:
+You must install Windows Mixed Reality for SteamVR on your PC and set up SteamVR:
 * [Download and install SteamVR](https://steamcdn-a.akamaihd.net/client/installer/SteamWindowsMRInstaller.exe).
 * Start SteamVR.
 The SteamVR Tutorial should start automatically.
 * Connect your headset to your PC and turn on your motion controllers.